-Join us for this weeks Econometrics Research Seminar, Summer Term 2022
+Join Harold Chiang for an online event, part of the Econometrics Research Seminar Series, Summer Term 2022

 Dr Harold Chiang from the Department of Economics, University of Wisconsin - Madison will present their research on Standard errors for two-way clustering with serially correlated time effects.